madviking/pydantic-llm-tester/docs/guides/providers/ADDING_PROVIDERS.md

     __all__ = ['YourProviderProvider']
     ```

-5.  **Enable the Provider (Optional):** If you are using an `enabled_providers.json` file, you will need to add your external provider's name to it.
+5.  **Enable the Provider (Optional):** Provider enabled status is managed in `pyllm_config.json`.
+To ensure your new external provider is active, you can enable it using the CLI:

     ```bash
     # Activate virtual environment first
     source venv/bin/activate

-    # Enable your new provider
+    # Enable your new provider in pyllm_config.json
     llm-tester providers enable your_provider_name
     ```